FirebasePeru/Meetup-5/README.md

 # Meetup-22
-Chat W/ Firestore - Machine Learning Zero to Hero - MVVM Pattern
+Chat W/ Firestore - Machine Learning Zero to Hero - Actions on Google Serverless for your bots with Firebase Cloud Functions

 ## Charlas :